PaulSNDX/CS50-FinalProject/README.md

 An error message will appear when you provide incorrect input for registration, login or calendar.
 Follow the instructions in these messages and try again.

 Examples of error messages and actions:
-Must provide username - username field is empty;
+*Must provide username - username field is empty;
-Must provide password - password field is empty;
+*Must provide password - password field is empty;
-This name is already taken by another user - input another name because this one exists in the database;
+*This name is already taken by another user - input another name because this one exists in the database;
-Password length should be more than 7 symbols and less than 25 - incorrect password length;
+*Password length should be more than 7 symbols and less than 25 - incorrect password length;
-Passwords don't match - confirmation password do not the same;
+*Passwords don't match - confirmation password do not the same;
-Incorrect credentials - maybe the user is not existing or the username/password is wrong;
+*Incorrect credentials - maybe the user is not existing or the username/password is wrong;
-There is no data.
+*There is no data.
 Nothing to save - you have to input data before press save.

 ### *Available sortes*
-By alphabet order
++By alphabet order
-By reversed alphabet order
++By reversed alphabet order
-By creation time
++By creation time

 ## *Calendar functional*
 To add a new date - provide the event name, month, and day and press add